rpmartz/clox/notes.md

 # Chapter 16 Scanning on Demand

 * in clox we do not include the actual literal value of the strings in the tokens, just pointers to the start and end

+## Identifiers

+* in jlox, we could rely on a hashtable to differentiate keywords from identifiers because it was built in to the Java runtime.
+C doesn't have a built in data structure like that.
+We could build it, but it's overkill for this.
+We can use a trie, which minimizes the amount of work to determine if a string matches another (only needs to check minimum number, not consume the whole string to compute the hash code the way a hash table does).